 - Presidential and parliamentary elections are to be held on the same day every five years.
 The president is limited to two terms, and the presidential government system will be enacted.

 General elections and a presidential election were held throughout Turkey on June 24, 2018.
 Recep Tayyip Erdogan won the country’s key presidential election and became Turkey’s first executive president with increased powers.
 The first decree for the harmonization of current laws for the new executive presidential system was issued on July 4, 2018.
 The 74-article decree dissolved the office of Prime Minister and stipulated the transfer of some powers of the cabinet to the president.
 The first three Presidential Decrees were issued on July 10, 2018 to restructure the Turkish administrative system.
 The first Presidential Decree introduced the vice-presidency as well as presidential offices, policy councils, and directorates, which will work directly under the president.
-The other two decrees change the structure of regulatory institutions and define terms, duties, and appointment procedures for high-level bureaucrats and presidents.
-The president will be able to directly appoint and remove the vice president, ministers, and high-level officials.
+The other two decrees changed the structure of regulatory institutions and define terms, duties, and appointment procedures for high-level bureaucrats and presidents.
+The president is now able to directly appoint and remove the vice president, ministers, and high-level officials.
 In the former parliamentary system, the president had the power to appoint and remove the prime minister and ministers only upon the prime minister’s proposal.
-These high-level bureaucrats and presidents of key institutions, who were formerly recommended by different posts, such as ministries, will now be appointed directly by the President.
+These high-level bureaucrats and presidents of key institutions, who were formerly recommended by different posts, such as ministries, are now appointed directly by the President.

 National Laws and Regulations Affecting Sector